tomstewart89/sudoku-solver/README.md

 sudoku-solver
 =============

-A recursive-backtrack implementation for brute force solving of sudoku puzzles
+A recursive-backtrack algorithm for solving sudoku puzzles